from __future__ import annotations

 *,

-storage_format: str = define.TableStorageFormat.CSV,
+storage_format: str = define.TableStorageFormat.PARQUET,

 update_other_formats: bool = True,